msalitu/iota-nelson-node/README.md

 # iota-nelson-node with docker-compose

-This repository contains the docker-compose file to get started with an IOTA/IRI node enhanced through Nelson.cli, Nelson.gui and Nelson.mon from the CarrIOTA project.
+This repository contains the docker-compose file to get started with an IOTA/IRI node enhanced through Nelson.cli, Nelson.gui, Nelson.mon and Field.cli from the CarrIOTA project.
 ![top of dashboard](https://github.com/ioiobzit/iota-nelson-node/blob/master/images/nelson.png)